 For more information on the MCA’s Colour Assessment and Diagnosis test (CAD) then please refer to notice NIN 564

 Concerned about the ENG1 Medical

-Please refer to Annex A, which starts on page 15.
+Please refer to Annex A, which starts on page 12.
 You will see a list of medical conditions with further notes in columns to the right.
 You will notice numbers 1 to 3 by the side of the notes.
 These numbers allow the Doctor to determine whether the patient is fit to go to sea.
-For any seafarers looking to work on Ships or Superyachts an unrestricted, Category 1 ENG1 Medical certificate is required.
+For any seafarers looking to work on ships or superyachts an unrestricted, Category 1 ENG1 Medical certificate is required.

 - Category 1 – Fit for service, with no restrictions

 - Category 2 – Fit for sea service but with restrictions

 - Category 3 – Temporarily unfit for sea service